uktrade/github-standards/README.md

 As the hooks are written using python, it is possible to call the python file contain the hook directly passing the same arguments the pre-commit library would pass.
 There is a make command `validate-hook-python` that will run this in verbose mode and write debug messages to the terminal.

-For the run-security-scan hook, the command would look like this, where `--files` can be one or more filenames to scan: `python3 -m src.hooks.cli --hook-id=run-security-scan --verbose --files Dockerfile`
+For the run-security-scan hook, the command would look like this, where `--files` can be one or more filenames to scan: `python3 -m src.hooks.cli run_scan --verbose --files Dockerfile`

 ### Running the hooks using docker